 Though we may not come across poised and have a huge camera to get the best shots, we still appreciate a good photo opportunity.
 Naturally, Amsterdam is a very pretty place and every corner and street is an amazing photo opportunity.
 But we have walked around to find some of the best photo spots in Amsterdam.

 We were lucky enough to work with Iamsterdam city card to explore the wonderful city of Amsterdam.
 In exchange for an honest review of their card, we were given two 72 hour cards.
-This made it possible to travel to the further out neighbourhoods and explore more of the attractions.
+This made it possible to travel to the further out neighborhoods and explore more of the attractions.

 There are a variety of places to visit and each one is different from the rest.
 We also planned for these spots to be used in different ways from selfies, photoshoots to beautiful scenery shots.
-We took a quiz with Iamsterdam to find out which neighbourhood we were to help us start exploring.
+We took a quiz with Iamsterdam to find out which neighborhood we were to help us start exploring.

 - A -Python Bridge